 - Heat is generally sedating due to its ability to lower the transmission of pain signals and ease tense muscles.

 - Heat opens blood vessels around a painful area, increasing oxygen and nutrient flow to the muscles which aids in healing damaged tissue.

 - Heat also lowers stiffness and increases flexibility which is very important in a healthy back to assist you in taking back your quality of life.

 Application: In office, hot packs may be used on your spine with a towel around them for 10 to 30 minutes.

 Purpose: Combining cryotherapy and thermotherapy is often preferred.
 This allows stimulation of blood flow by bringing blood into a swollen and painful area with heat and pushing out the blood with an ice pack application.

-Purpose: Often this hot/cold/hot therapy is used along with electrical stimulation which is extremely effective for your pain alleviation.
-This allows stimulation of blood flow by bringing blood into a swollen and painful area with heat and pushing out the blood with ice pack application and nerve pain sedation with electrotherapy.
+Purpose: Often this hot/cold/hot therapy is used along with electrical stimulation which is doubly-effective for your pain alleviation.
+This allows stimulation of blood flow by bringing blood into a swollen and painful area with heat and driving out the blood with ice pack application and nerve pain sedation with electrotherapy.

 Application: Typically each modality with cryotherapy or thermotherapy is 10 minutes each but may vary depending on your condition.